 When electronic documents need to be shared it should be done with a secure link that expires, not attaching documents in an email.
 To securely manage HR documents a secure review room must also be a part of the technology you select.
-This will allow you to place documents in digital room where you can grant temporary access to documents.
+This will allow you to place documents in a digital room where you can grant temporary access to documents.
 This is a much more secure and efficient way to let auditors and attorneys review documents.

 You need that secure central repository so there is only one place to look for documents that must be maintained as records.
-Integration is a key component in achieving that 360 degree view of an employee’s history with your organization.
+Integration is a key component in achieving that 360-degree view of an employee’s history with your organization.

 Workflow combined with email notifications is also a must.
-Your document management solution should help the HR team be more efficient.
+Your employee document management software should help the HR team be more efficient.
 Documents should be routed for approval or review automatically and notifications need to be real-time so issues can be addressed promptly.
 Be sure the workflows are configurable and you are not limited to specific documents.

 5. Paper & Digital

-Finally, make sure your electronic document management solution doesn’t ignore paper.
+Finally, make sure your electronic document management software doesn’t ignore paper.
 The use of paper in businesses has decreased, but it is still a factor for most businesses.
 When we surveyed HR professionals 73% said they were still relying on paper to manage documents.
 In a Harris Poll conducted earlier this year 82% of those who responded said paper-based workflows would likely still be needed for at least the next decade.

 When digitizing employee documents make sure you are not required to have any special software or hardware.
 You also must have the ability to create a library of your own electronic forms so over time you can continue to reduce your dependence on paper.